What is the capital of Bhutan?

 Constitution |

-History: previous governing documents were various royal decrees; the first constitution was drafted in November 2001 - March 2005, ratified on 18 July 2008 Amendments: proposed as a motion by simple majority vote in a joint session of Parliament; passage requires at least a three-fourths majority vote in a joint session of the next Parliament and assented to by the king; amended 2011 |
+history: previous governing documents were various royal decrees; first constitution drafted November 2001 to March 2005, ratified 18 July 2008 amendments: proposed as a motion by simple majority vote in a joint session of Parliament; passage requires at least a three-fourths majority vote in a joint session of the next Parliament and assent by the king |

 Who is the president of Bhutan?